notbeckhamster/JavaChess/README.md

 # JavaChess

 My attempts at coding up a working Chess GUI and AI.
-My motivations for such a project was to get used to bit operators which I haven't gotten familar with and becuase I like being terrible at chess.
+My motivations for such a project was to get used to bit operators which I haven't gotten familar but have seen in some of my uni projects, also that I wanted to get some CI running on github as I only have used Gitlabs CI before for uni projects.

 Licensed under [MIT](https://github.com/notbeckhamster/JavaChess/blob/main/LICENSE)